RafalZak/burnUp/README.md

-# burn-up charts for the masses
+# Burn-up charts for the masses
 How to forecast your deliveries using key data extracted from Jira